Will20150909/voter-chart/README.md

 https://docs.voltdb.com/KubernetesAdmin/
 And then you can start up the application by enter into the pods and execute the command:

-/opt/voter/run.sh init   ##Create database object such as table, view, procedure which be required by voter.
+run.sh init   ##Create database object such as table, view, procedure which be required by voter.

-/opt/voter/run.sh client  ##Run the application to make testing.
+run.sh client  ##Run the application to make testing.

 You can get more detail about voter by access the web pages. https://github.com/VoltDB/voltdb/tree/master/examples/voter